Rosuav/TF2BuffBot/BombManual.md

 person must first enter the solutions to the first two puzzles.
 To see which puzzle you need to solve next, just attempt to defuse the bomb.

+In order to assist counter-terrorists in identifying which weapons are unique, how many there are of a type, etc, any weapon can be marked (with the "Use" key) to highlight it.
+Unmark it the same way (even if you were not the one to mark it).
+You can also unmark all weapons quickly by saying "!noclue" in chat.

 Have fun, and remember: a five minute bomb timer is not an invitation to relax...